aem713/COVIDNet/README.md

 Instructions
 -------------------------------------------------------
 1) Download the CovidNet_Final.ipynb notebook
-2) Place this notebook in your Rice University Google Drive and open it in Google Colab
+2) Place this notebook in your Google Drive and open it in Google Colab
-3) Create a shortcut to the Google Drive 'DSCI400' folder provided by the COVIDNet team in your main Google Drive directory.
+3) Create a shortcut to the Google Drive 'DSCI400' folder provided by the COVIDNet team via email in your main Google Drive directory.
 The path should be '/content/gdrive/MyDrive/DSCI400'
 4) Run the COVIDNet notebook.
 All other required APIs are included in the 'DSCI400' folder provided by the COVIDNet team.

 Dependencies